-Students are responsible for planning ahead to meet upcoming deadlines; this will be a critical skill in your future professional lives.
-However, I know that for many of you, it is one that you're still working to develop and improve.
-For this reason, late penalties in this course are moderate-but they will add up very quickly!
-It is almost always best to turn in what you have, on time, so that you can get feedback on it and move forward.
-An assignment that you don't submit can only earn a zero, while even an assignment earning a low "D" can meaningfully contribute to your final total.
+Students are responsible for planning ahead to meet upcoming deadlines; this will be a critical skill in your future careers.
+However, it may be one that you're still developing and honing.
+Therefore, late penalties in this course are moderate-but they will add up quickly!
+It is almost always best to turn in what you have and move forward.
+An assignment reduced by late penalties to a "D" can still meaningfully contribute to your total, while one that you don't submit can only earn a zero!